Interested in becoming a Faculty of Health Ambassador?

 - Be the “face” of Waterloo's Faculty of Health and your program for prospective students.
 You will do this by:

-- Participating in on- and off-campus recruitment events as a lead volunteer, tour guide, presenter, or student panel member (for example, Ontario Universities’ Fair, Fall Open House, March Break Open House, and You @ Waterloo Day)
+- Participating in on- and off-campus recruitment events as a general volunteer, tour guide, or student panel member (for example, Ontario Universities’ Fair, Fall Open House, March Break Open House, and You @ Waterloo Day)

-- Being available to prospective students for a few hours throughout the term – providing them with short tours, allowing them to shadow you on a school day, connecting with them via email and social media.
+- Being available to prospective students for a few hours throughout the term – providing them with short tours, allowing them to shadow you on a school day, connecting with them via email and video calls.